openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: A partly completed project.
    :align: center

 Click on the :code:`S` next to the project.
-This will download your project’s sample data.
+This will download your project's sample data.
 Save it to your hard drive.

 Data collection in CEO-SEPAL bridge
 +++++++++++++++++++++++++++++++++++

 For this example, navigate to the web address associated with your CEO-SEPAL bridge project.
 It should look something like this: https://collect.earth/collection?projectId=18301&tokenKey=b1216bbb-9395-41f8-bc02-f898c98465bf.
 You must be logged out of CEO for this link to work.

 Click :code:`Go to first plot`.
 This will take you to your first plot.
 With the CEO-SEPAL bridge, there is only one question.
 It is “CLASS”, where you must assign the appropriate value to your point.
-The CEO-SEPAL bridge uses the names you typed in during the legend labelling stage of the Sample Design.
+The CEO-SEPAL bridge uses the names you typed in during the legend labeling stage of the Sample Design.

 Click on :code:`Save` to save your answers and move on to the next plot.